NextGenerationSoftware/dev_comp_gen_ai/README.md

   **Frontend (the App):**
   - Download and install the latest Flutter version
-  - Open the "frontend" folder
+  - Open the frontend directory
   - Create a .env file with the following content gemini_api_key=API_KEY
   - Replace API_KEY with your Gemini API Key